(This story has been updated from an earlier version.)

 - Baker Technologies of Denver is a cannabis technology firm with products that include online ordering, customer loyalty, messaging and analytics.
 The company works with more than 1,000 dispensaries in 24 states and Canada.

 - Bend, Oregon-based Briteside is a manufacturer of prefabricated modular cultivation units and provides home delivery- and subscription-based services.

 - Sea Hunter of Boston is a cannabis investor and operator of state-licensed operators and dispensaries in three states.

-- Sante Veritas Therapeutics of Vancouver, British Columbia, is awaiting a cannabis production license.
+- Sante Veritas Holdings of Vancouver, British Columbia, has a subsidiary, Sante Veritas Therapeutics, awaiting a cannabis production license.
 The firm recently completed a build-out of its first manufacturing facility in Powell River, British Columbia.

 The firm said it will use its combined capital for acquisitions and infrastructure as it continues to grow, said Alex Coleman, Tilt’s CEO.